-When I first showed Cragbaby the brand new box of Keen Alamosa WP Hiking Boots that had arrived on our doorstep, the first thing he said was, “Peachy Keen.”
+When I first showed Cragbaby the brand new box of Keen Alamosa WP Hiking Boots that had arrived on our doorstep together with my twisted X boots and shoes, the first thing he said was, “Peachy Keen.”
 Really, he did.
 But it probably had more to do with his current infatuation with the “Veggie Tales” theme song than his knowledge of 1950’s slang.
 He tore open the box and enthusiastically jumped into my lap so I could help him put on his shoes.
 While I crammed his wiggly little toddler feet into them, I told them that these were his new special hiking shoes, and that they would help him run, scramble, and explore just like a big boy.
 He kept pointing at them excitedly, and I was just sure it was going to be love at first sight.
 I tightened up the laces, and stood him up so he could take them for an initial test spin…at which point he dramatically collapsed back into my lap, begging and pleading with me to take the new shoes off. ?!?!?
 I didn’t know what to think.
 Perhaps something was stuck in the shoe – nope.
 I had ordered a size he could grow into, hoping they’d last longer…maybe they were so big they were difficult to walk in – nope.
 Or maybe there was nothing wrong with the shoes and C was just playing the stubborn toddler that doesn’t like change routine – ding, ding, ding, correct!

 I decided not to push, and set the shoes up on his dresser so he could see them.
 A couple of times a day the Crag-Daddoo and I talked the shoes up and nonchalantly asked if he wanted to wear them.
 And the response was always a very adamant “NO!”
 After a couple of weeks went by, I began to get a little worried.
 I’m always brutally honest with both positives and negatives in my reviews, but it would obviously have been ridiculously unfair of me to cater to my toddler’s mood swings and write that the shoes were so horrible my son could barely stand to talk about them.